ace-design/git-merge-adv/python_case_studies/simplecv/readme.md

 * There is a larger sample space for python code than mypy and algorithm repositories.
 * Possibly more import conflicts because of this.

+## Result:
+* Not many merge conflicts with import statements.

 ### Good Import Conflicts:
  Case | Line | Commmit Hash | Git